Certificate IV in Accounting and Bookkeeping

 Course Overview

-Whether you want to become a business activity statement (BAS) agent, a contract bookkeeper, or work in bookkeeping tasks for organisations across a range of industries, this qualification will provide students with the skills and knowledge they need to succeed.
+Whether you want to become a business activity statement (BAS) agent, a contract bookkeeper, or work in bookkeeping tasks for organisations across a range of industries, once completed learners will meet the educational requirements for registration as a Business Activity Statement (BAS) agent within Australia.

 Students will learn how to prepare and lodge business and instalment activity statements, process data, perform monthly reconciliations, prepare budgets, and create reports on the financial performance and position of a business.
 They will also gain expertise in preparing end-of-year adjustments and finalising financial records after year-end.